roman-milk/roman-milk.github.io/swimming-with-carrie.md

  Again he paused.
 The gentleness of the countryside settled around the couple as Patrick contemplated an answer.
 In the distance he heard a man's voice from the Oxford canal as a narrow boat moored alongside the dock -- a pub lunch and a few drinks before another sedate leg of a journey downstream.
 There came to his ears the distant rumble and clatter of some agricultural machinery threshing away in the haze -- yellow and green livery of a John Deere working on the farmland ...
 Quintessentially English summertime.

  "I thought about travelling," Patrick eventually responded suddenly thirsty for a pint of beer, real beer, ale.
 "Not that I wouldn't miss this," he added, shoving down the temptation and casting an arm around him in an arc to represent the scene about them.
 "Just getting away from reminders of the past and losing myself somewhere like Thailand or Bali."
-Report_Story #3